Configurable Independent Component Analysis Preprocessing Accelerator: Proposed EVD Unit

-Figure~\ref{fig_EVD_PE_Timing} is a timing analysis diagram for EVD for an $8 \times 8$ matrix based on the proposed EVD architecture.
+{ Figure~\ref{fig_EVD_PE_Timing} depicts the timing analysis diagram for EVD for an $8 \times 8$ matrix using the proposed EVD architecture and based on the proposed sequence shown in Fig.~\ref{fig_Parallel_Ordering}.
+The submatrix is input to the EVD unit according to the parallel ordering and the designed processing sequence for every ten cycles.
 The main purpose of the proposed processing sequence is to make the beginning of the processing for each new ordering and the end of the processing for each previous ordering independent.
 Figure~\ref{fig_EVD_PE_Timing} shows that the processing of the last four submatrices for ordering 1 and the processing of the first four submatrices for ordering 2 can be performed in parallel.
 This greatly enhances the efficiency of the proposed pipelined EVD engine.
 Before the calculation of ordering 2, there must be a 40-cycle idle time to avoid a data hazard.
-However, by sorting the input submatrices, ordering 2 can be calculated before the submatrices of ordering 1 are completely output and no data hazard will occur.
+However, by sorting the input submatrices, ordering 2 can be calculated before the submatrices of ordering 1 are completely output and no data hazard will occur.} Finally, the last block to perform the whitening is presented in Fig.~\ref{fig_WU}.
+The CORIC unit in this block calculates the inverse square root of the diagonal entries of the D matrix and the $2 \times 2$ ECMMA units compute the multiplications of the matrices.